What's New With the Accelerator

 New Self-Paced Community Solar Development Course is LIVE

 Sign up for the free, self-paced Foundations of Community Solar Development course through the University of New Hampshire Carsey School of Impact Finance.
-This online training prepares community-based organizations, solar developers, and others to develop, finance, and build community solar projects that bring meaningful benefits to low-income and disadvantaged communities.
+This online training prepares community-based organizations, solar developers, and others to develop, finance, and build community solar projects that bring meaningful benefits to low-income communities.

 Learn more and join the course >